UltraStar-Deluxe/format/spec.md

 Since:        0.2.0
 ```

 The `GENRE` defines the genre(s) of the song.
 Individual genre values MUST be compared case-insensitively.
-For consistency it is usually best to capitalize genres.
+For consistency, it is usually best to capitalize genres.

 > [!CAUTION]
 >
-> Whether genres should be compared case-insensitively or not has not yet been decided.
+> Whether genres should be compared case-insensitively or not hasn't been decided yet.

 ### 3.22.
 The `LANGUAGE` Header